hzlmy2002/SSCC_Minutes/README.md

 # SSCC_Minutes

-This is the repository to store all the SSCC meeting minutes
+This is the repository which stores all the SSCC meeting minutes